TRI Media Guide

 • In front of Terminal – if not blocking passenger traffic flow

-If there is a serious accident or emergency, a staging area for the media will be established.
-The media should contact the marketing department for an established staging area location.
+If there is a serious accident or emergency, a staging area for the media will be established in the Baggage Claim area.
+The media should contact the marketing department for press conference information.

 Emergency Response Procedures